Volunteer Vacations: The Health Benefits of Helping Others

 Your skills—Your professional skills may be in great demand in less developed countries.
 Helping others may also help to prevent job burnout and improve job satisfaction.

-Language—If contemplating travel to a foreign country, take into consideration the language spoken and your ability to communicate.
+Language—If you are contemplating travel to a foreign country, take into consideration the language spoken and your ability to communicate.

 Length of time—Most volunteer vacations run from 1-3 weeks.
 Decide how much time you can donate.